TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log

+#### Version 1.5.0
+Carts have been introduced to Ancient Tools!
+They can attach to players and follow them around.
+Chests can be placed on carts to give them storage capabilities and can be used to transport items from place to place.

+Two new tools have been created, wedges and mallets.
+Wedges can be made from stone or metals, whilst mallets only have a stone variant.

+A new in-world crafting system for creating beams has been introduced.
+The aforementioned wedges can be placed atop upright standing stripped logs and smacked into the wood using a mallet to split the wood into beams.
+Beams are required to craft both wheels and carts.

+Wheels can now be crafted and are required to craft carts.

+A simplistic(unpolished) deconstruction mechanic has been introduced that will quickly deconstruct in-world carts.
+Simply break apart the cart with a saw.

+A simplistic(unpolished) repair mechanic has been introduced that can be used to repair carts.
+Simply hold boards that match the type of the cart in your off-hand and interact with the cart with a mallet to repair.

+Added additional information to all Ancient Tools collectibles that will help identify their purpose.
+Placed block info and hover tooltip.

+Added a Crafted By link to each crafted object handbook entry in Ancient Tools that directs players to the appropriate handbook carfting guide.

+Created a generic class that will handle like-functionality between different MobileStorage objects.

+Created a generic class that can be used to display different item types without creating excessive numbers of variants(think of it as a personalized clutter class)

+Updated the Japanese translation file(Thanks Macoto Hine, again!)

+Added a little easter egg to one of the newly introduced things~

 #### Version 1.4.9
 Integrated the pull request created by NerdScurvy that enables CarryOn compatibility.
 Thanks so much!